jumbo-tech-campus/JNetworkingKit/README.md

 # JNetworkingKit

-This project contains a generic networking setup for Swift, but can also be called upon from Objective-C.
+This project contains a generic networking setup for Swift, but can also be called upon from Objective-C using a Gateway.

-Key in this proposal are:
+Keys in this proposal are:

 * Only 1 class will execute requests
 * Only 1 class will parse requests